 Under GDPR, users can request access to their entry data at any time.
 While your site may need to take additional considerations into account, one way to prepare for this is to provide an easy way for your users to submit these requests.

-To delete entries, go to WPForms » Entries and select the form you need.
-Then check the box for any entry you’d like to delete and, within the Bulk Actions dropdown, select Delete.
+If you need to delete entries, go to WPForms » Entries and select the form you need.
+From here, check the box next to any entry you’d like to delete and, within the Bulk Actions dropdown, select Delete.
 Then, click the Apply button to delete the entry.

-If you’d instead prefer to delete all entries for a form at once, our Delete All option provides a quick and easy option.
+If you’d prefer to delete all entries for a form at once, our Delete All option provides a quick and easy solution.

 For more details on entry management for your forms, please see our complete guide to form entries.